mdelcarlo/es-future/ES6/03-default-parameter-values/index.md

 excecute();
 ```

 We can make this a little bit shorter using the arrow syntax covered before.
-If I do that and then get rid of the braces and then bring everything up to the same line, you can see that I can assign a default function, all within that same line, run it again, and I still get callback.
+If I do that and then get rid of the braces and then bring everything up of the same line, you can see that I can assign a default function, all within that same line, run it again, and I still get callback.

 ```javascript
 function excecute(callback = () => console.log("logging callback")) {